dividedmind/statistics-done-wrong/freedom.rst

 will be collected and analyzed.
 Since the protocol is drafted before data is collected, they can't possibly craft their analysis to be most favorable to them.
-Unfortunately, many studies depart from their protocols and perform different analysis, allowing for researcher bias to creep in.\
+Unfortunately, many studies depart from their protocols and perform different analyses, allowing for researcher bias to creep in.\
 :cite:p:`Chan:2008bb,Chan:2004gm` Many other scientific fields have no protocol publication requirement at all.